prophittcorey/zw/README.md

-# Zwnj
+# ZW: Zero Width

-A golang package for detecting and handling zero width non-join runes.
+A golang package for detecting and handling zero width runes.

 ## License